Programmes

 • When can I apply to be admitted into a programme?

 You may apply to be admitted to a programme anytime.
 You will be accessed whether you are eligible to take up a programme with us.
-We recommend students to take up a course for a semester before applying for a programme.
+We recommend students to take up 1-2 courses for a semester before applying for a programme.

 • What qualifications do applicants require?